 Each of our non-employee directors receives an annual director fee and equity awards in connection with their services.
 In addition, each director is reimbursed for out-of-pocket expenses in connection with his or her services.
 While Mr. Kao serves as a director on the Board, he does not receive any compensation for his services as a director and information on his compensation as Chief Executive Officer of the Company is reported in the "Summary Compensation Table."
-As of October 2022, following Mr. Konowiecki's appointment to an executive role with the Company, Mr. Konowiecki also does not receive any compensation for his service as a director.
+During 2023, Mr. Konowiecki served in an executive role with the Company and did not receive separate compensation for his service as a director.
+His employment with the Company terminated as of December 31, 2023.
 See "Certain Relationships and Related Party Transactions-Related-Party Transactions-Konowiecki Employment Agreement."
+For 2024, Mr. Konowiecki will again be compensated under the Policy (defined below).

-In February 2022, the Board adopted a revised non-employee director compensation policy (the "Policy") and amended the Policy in October 2022 and February 2023.
-Under the Policy, as amended, newly elected non-employee directors will receive a one-time commencement award of restricted shares or restricted stock units equal to \$200,000, with vesting annually over three years.
+The Board has adopted a non-employee director compensation policy (as amended from time to time, the "Policy").
+Under the Policy, newly elected non-employee directors will receive a one-time commencement award of restricted shares or restricted stock units equal to \$200,000, with vesting annually over three years.
 Non-employee directors receive annual compensation with an aggregate annual value of \$250,000, consisting of a cash retainer in an amount elected by each director from \$0 to \$100,000, with the balance of the aggregate compensation value paid as an equity grant of restricted shares or restricted stock units, with vesting on the first anniversary of the grant date.
-Directors are permitted to defer receipt of their RSU awards until the earlier of (i) three years from the grant date (or, if earlier, separation from service or change of control), (ii) five years from the grant date (or, if earlier, separation from service (or, if earlier, change of control).
+Directors are permitted to defer receipt of their RSU awards until the earlier of (i) three years from the grant date (or, if earlier, separation from service or change of control), (ii) five years from the grant date (or, if earlier, separation from service or change of control), or (iii) separation form service (or, if earlier, change of control).